-Individual Training Account:
+5) Individual Training Account:

-Source: 680.340(c)(f), 680.300, 680.310
+Source: 680.300, 680.310(a-c)

-WIOA participants MUST have and Individual Training Account (ITA) under the direction of the CWDB.
+WIOA participants MUST have an Individual Training Account (ITA) under the direction of the CWB.
 The ITA will be set up in a manner that maximizes customer choice in selection an eligible training provider and helps the participant successfully obtain a credential for completing the requirements of the postsecondary occupational training program.
-ITA funds are to be used only for skills training for in-demand occupations as determined by the CWDB.
+ITA funds are to be used only for skills training for in-demand occupations as determined by the CWB.